“It’s a pitch that is brief and powerful enough to change a person's mind during a short, one-minute elevator ride.”

-What is an Elevator Speech?
+What Is an Elevator Speech?

-An elevator speech, elevator pitch, or elevator statement is a short explanation of an idea you have about a project, product, or your company that captures the concept in a short period of time.
+An elevator speech, elevator pitch, or elevator statement is a short explanation of an idea you have about a project, product, or company that captures the concept in a short period of time.

 It’s called an elevator pitch because it delivers the whole thing in just a short elevator ride, one to no more than three minutes at maximum.
 Let’s say you want to pitch an idea to your clients.
 The CEO is so busy that he has no time even to open your email.
 The only time you can explain the whole situation is when you ride the elevator together, so you need to make the best of that short minutes.